 the process to register you, including payment that you can settle between you.

 - Ask PFS to help you register.
 Contact the Registar, Ray Ashmun, by phone at

 503-281-6790 to get help.

-If you've been at Singtime in the past, the software can fill in most of the registration automatically.
+If you've been at Singtime in the past, the software can fill in most of the form automatically.

 Singtime Frolics has a scholarship fund to support people

 with limited income.
 If you request a scholarship when you

 register, you will be directed to the scholarship form.